jmathanim

 01_basicExample

-In this example, we have created 2 CTPointobjects.
-These are almost identical to the classical Pointobject.
+In this example, we have created 2 CTPoint objects.
+These are almost identical to the classic Pointobject.
 The CTSegment object represents a segment between 2 CTPoint objects.
 Note that this object is not a Shape in the sense that you can transform it into another Shape for example, but it always remains as a segment.
 These objects are more rigid, but they allow for richer properties depending on the context.

-The CTPerpBisector does as its name says, build the perpendicular bisector of the given segment.
+The CTPerpBisector does as its name suggests, constructs the perpendicular bisector of the given segment.

 Another object shown is the CTCircle.
-The static method makeCenterPoint(A,B)builds the circle with center A that passes through the point B.
+The static method makeCenterPoint(A,B) creates the circle with center A passing through point B.

-Finally, we perform a shift animation to B. Note that all objects dependent on B are updated accordingly.
+Finally, we perform a shift animation to B. Note that all objects that depend on B are updated accordingly.

-Each Constructible object has its own static creation method with several parameters.
-For example, the CTPerpBisectoradmits a static builder from a CTSegment but also with 2 CTPoint objects.
-Also, several builder methods that admit CTPoint are overloaded so that they admit Pointobjects (they simply wrap them into new CTPoint instances).
+Each Constructible object has its own static constructor method with several parameters.
+For example, the CTPerpBisector allows a static constructor from a CTSegment but also with 2 CTPoint objects.
+Also, several builder methods that accept CTPoint are overloaded to accept Pointobjects (they simply wrap them into new CTPoint instances).

 Constructible lines